The Escape Artist (TV series): Plot

 Barrister Will Burton (David Tennant) is known for never losing a case and getting criminals out of tight legal corners.
 On the verge of applying for the title of Queen's Counsel, Burton agrees to defend murder suspect Liam Foyle (Toby Kebbell) of whose innocence he is in some doubt.
 Having examined the evidence, he recognises a loophole and Foyle is acquitted on a technicality.

 Upon winning the case, Burton declines to shake Foyle's hand and in revenge for this perceived slight, Foyle begins stalking Burton's wife Kate (Ashley Jensen) and young son Jamie (Gus Barry).
-Foyle then reports Burton for unprofessional behaviour, seriously delaying and perhaps even preventing him from becoming a Queens Counsel.
+Foyle then reports Burton for unprofessional behaviour, seriously delaying and perhaps even preventing him from becoming a Queen's Counsel.
 When Burton is unable to travel with his family to their holiday home, Foyle attacks and murders Burton's wife.
 Burton finds her stricken body and his traumatised son hiding in a chest.
 When he is calling for an ambulance, the devastated Burton sees Foyle standing outside the holiday home leaving him in no doubt that Foyle is the perpetrator.

-Foyle is arrested and Maggie Gardner (Sophie Okonedo), who has lived her career in Burton's shadow, decides to take up Foyle's defence.
+Foyle is arrested and Maggie Gardner (Sophie Okonedo), who has lived her career in Burton's shadow, takes up Foyle's defence.
 The prosecution team consists of two of Burton's colleagues but due to his proximity to the case, he is not allowed any contact with his colleagues.
 With little confidence in his colleagues, Burton carries out his own investigation.
 He discovers that the woman who has provided Foyle's alibi is also looking after Foyle's possessions in a storage unit.
 Surreptitiously, Burton alerts his colleagues to this potential evidence.
 After a search, police find the evidence.
 Later while driving back from the holiday home, Jamie finally describes his experience of the attack and mentions that he scratched the perpetrator.
 This leads to the discovery of DNA evidence.